 Salvaging Soggy Spring Rolls

 Sometimes it happens—no matter how much care you take during the frying process or cooling, your spring rolls are still soggy.
-Luckily, there are ways that you can salvage your spring rolls even once they are done cooking and cooling.
+Luckily, there are ways that you can salvage them even once they are done cooking and cooling.

 Reheat your spring rolls in an oven at about 325 degrees Fahrenheit to dry out some of the moisture and make the wrappers crispy again.
 While this won’t make for perfectly crispy spring rolls, it will still salvage some of the dish.